luismiguelcasadodiaz/splunk/README.md

 ###### - Statistics & visualizations
 If the search command does not generate statistics or visualizations nothing shows here aside from the 3 default links.
 Commands that generate statistics or visualizations are called **transforming commands**.
-Transfomr event data into data tables
+Transform event data into data tables

 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/915fb700-9690-4e93-a273-cdba960c15f5)

 ##### Search Action Buttons
 Edit job, send it to the background, inspect, delete, Pause, stop, share, print, export (Raw, CSV, XML, JSON)